 - Drama Club every Friday lunchtime for all years from 7 to 13.
 This provides a brilliant opportunity for the younger students to see their older peers as role models for how high they set their expectations in the future.

 - Shakespeare Schools Festival (November 2017 full Academy production) that provides students from years 7-11 with the chance to explore a well-known Shakespeare text and adapt it ready to showcase to a live audience on a professional industry setting on stage at ‘The Roses Theatre’ in Tewkesbury.

 - Trip to see ‘Kite Runner’ Year 10, 12 & 13 and GCSE trip to see ‘The Curious incident of the dog in the night time’ at the Gielgud Theatre, London, ‘9-5’ at the Playhouse Theatre, Cheltenham, ‘HMS Pinafore’ at the Swan Theatre, Worcester, ‘The Death of a Salesman’ at the Theatre Royal, Bath and ‘The Woman in black’ and ‘The play that goes wrong’ at ‘The Everyman Theatre’, Cheltenham.

 - We host an annual Whole academy musical involving all students from years 7 to 13 wishing to get involved.
-Past productions at the academy include Loserville, Little Shop of Horrors, Joseph and the Technicolour Dream Coat and this year we are excited to announce the arrival of ‘Beauty and the Beast’ at the academy. included
+Past productions at the academy include Loserville, Little Shop of Horrors, Joseph and the Technicolour Dream Coat and this year's production of ‘Beauty and the Beast’.